extwiii/Music-player/README.md

 -------------------- Second commit --------------------

-7 - Use `npx expo install expo-blur` to give blur effects
+8 - Use `npx expo install expo-blur` to give blur effects

+9 - Add mock data and fallback images

+10 - Use `npx expo react-native-fast-image` to render faster/better image

+11 - Use `useNavigationSearch` hooks to filter with search params

+-------------------- Third commit --------------------